tondinizr/tondinizr/README.md

 ### Hi there 👋

 My name is Welinton Diniz, from Brazil (🇧🇷).
-I am currently unemployed, but in my spare time I help to [ONG Projeto Emanuel] (https://www.instagram.com/projetoemanuel1).
+I am currently unemployed, but in my spare time I help to [ONG Projeto Emanuel](https://www.instagram.com/projetoemanuel1).
 I am in a serious relationship with JavaScript (💙), especially React and React Native!

 Would you like to meet me?